bowornpol/NUIM-pipeline/README.md

 ## Module 2: Network construction

 This module constructs a tripartite network linking microbial taxa, functional pathways, and metabolites.
-Below, we provide R functions for constructing each network layer.
+Follow the steps below to construct each network layer using the provided R functions:

-### <ins>Microbe–pathway network</ins>
+### <ins>Step 1: Microbe–pathway network construction</ins>

 The microbe–pathway network is constructed from pathway contribution data, with edges representing the relative contribution of each microbe to specific pathways.